lildude/Habari-html5-boilerplate/README.md

 You can continue to develop your theme on your development host.
 Each time you're ready to publish your updates, perform 4 and 5 above.
 If you want to make your life even easier, you could put the `publish` directory into its own repository (git/svn/hg) and use this to push/pull to your production host.

+## The .htaccess & robots.txt Files

+The original HTML5 Boilerplate provides a `.htaccess` for optimising caching etc.  To prevent problems within the theme, I've renamed this to `htaccess` (I've removed the dot).
+To get the full benefits of the HTML5 Boilerplate, you will need to review the `htaccess` file and place all the changes into your main Habari `.htaccess` file **BEFORE** the Habari section.

+The `robots.txt` file is still included in the theme checkout, but it is not copied into the `publish` and `intermediate` directories.
+Customise the `robots.txt` file to suit your needs and place into the root of your website.

 The Original HTML5 Boilerplate README.md follows...

 ---